The Chandra X-Ray Observatory (CXO) combines an efficient

 is composed of two microchannel plate (MCP)

-imaging detectors: the HRC-I designed for wide-field imaging; and
+imaging detectors: the HRC-I, designed for wide-field imaging, and

-HRC-S designed to serve as a read-out for the LETG.
+the HRC-S, designed to serve as a read-out for the LETG.
 The HRC-I is

 placed at right angles to the optical axis, tangent to the focal